 Crypto exchanges, often considered the heart of the digital currency ecosystem, play an instrumental role in determining the value of Bitcoin Price USD.
 As platforms where buyers meet sellers, they are the pulse points where supply and demand dynamics are clearly visible.
 This article aims to dissect the role of crypto exchanges in setting Bitcoin’s price and how they influence its overall market valuation.

 At the most fundamental level, Bitcoin’s USD price on an exchange is determined by the last traded price, i.e., the price at which the last Bitcoin transaction was executed.
 If more people are buying Bitcoin (demand) than selling it (supply), then the price moves up.
-Conversely, if more people are selling Bitcoin than buying it, the price moves down.
+Conversely, if more people are selling Bitcoin to PayPal than buying it, the price moves down.

 High trading volumes often indicate a high consensus in the asset’s price.
 If Bitcoin sees a sudden surge in trading volume, the price can move significantly, either up or down.